Understanding the importance of PPE for bodily fluids

 OSHA states, "Appropriate PPE, addressed in 29 CFR 1910.1030(d)(3)(i), must be provided by the employer, cleaned and laundered and disposed of, at no cost to the employee, in appropriate sizes and used by personnel if blood exposure is anticipated.
 PPE includes gloves, gowns, laboratory coats, masks, face shields, eye protection, mouthpieces, resuscitation bags, pocket masks, or other ventilation devices."

 Under that directive, it's clear that PPE for bodily fluids should be as comprehensive as possible, especially when any exposure can pose a potential risk.
 Therefore, protecting employees from workplace hazards requires PPE training, thorough PPE protocols, and safe disposal methods.
 Moreover, procedures should regularly be critiqued and reassessed to ensure the safety of employees when wearing PPE for bodily fluids.

 Learning how to appropriately put on and take off full-body PPE requires professional training and should be practiced, but in case of an emergency, the CDC has several recommendations for donning protection.

 To begin, the CDC advises considering the sequence in which a person puts on and removes PPE.
 The organization notes to don the gown first, then put on a respirator, goggles, and gloves, in that order.
-If additional PPE is needed, be practical about the order in which it is put on.
+If additional PPE is needed, be practical about the order it is put on.

 For gowns, the CDC advises wearing the appropriate size gown, securing it at the neck and waist, and wearing two gowns if the first is too small.
 Respirators, goggles, or face shields should fit well and be adjusted so that they are not prone to movement or loosening.
 Finally, gloves are donned last and should extend over the cuffs of the gown so that no skin is exposed.